 Eat more fiber.
 You've probably heard it before.
 But do you know why fiber is so good for your health?

 Dietary fiber — found mainly in fruits, vegetables, whole grains and legumes — is probably best known for its ability to prevent or relieve constipation.
-But foods containing fiber can provide other health benefits as well, such as helping to maintain a healthy weight and lowering your risk of diabetes and heart disease.
+But foods containing fiber can provide other health benefits as well, such as helping to maintain a healthy weight and lowering your risk of diabetes, heart disease and some types of cancer.

 Selecting tasty foods that provide fiber isn't difficult.
 Find out how much dietary fiber you need, the foods that contain it, and how to add them to meals and snacks.